-Managing pipeline integrity requires greater rigor than in previous years.
+Managing pipeline integrity requires greater rigor than in previous years due in part to the increased consequences of failure and challenges in operating in deeper waters.
 The pipeline operators' goal is to continue operating an aging infrastructure without incident, while also meeting increasing regulatory requirements and optimizing integrity dollars.
 Industry currently has the basic tools to solve the simple or common integrity threats.
-It is the authors' observation that most pipeline companies perform integrity management using in-house methods or resources developed by consultants.
+It is the author's observation that many pipeline companies perform integrity management using inhouse methods or resources developed by consultants.
 As one would expect, much of this work is based on prior research and experience in dealing with a particular anomaly.
 Prior research has addressed the severity of plain dents by research organizations such as The Pipeline Council International, Inc. (PRCI) [1] and the American Petroleum Institute (API) [2].
 Much of this work has been based on experimental results or numerical modeling such as finite element analysis.

 Over the past decade, increased emphasis has been placed on the importance of performing integrity management assessments.
-This is due in part to regulatory activity, but also in recognizing the aging infrastructure of our nation's pipeline systems.
-This paper has been developed to present ideas associated with the development of an

-Engineering-Based Integrity Management Program (EB-IMP).
+This is due in part to regulatory activity, but also to recognizing the cost associated with downtime, as well as safety-related issues.
+This paper has been developed to present ideas associated with the development of an Engineering-Based Integrity Management Program (EB-IMP).
 This program is based in part on the principles embodied in the API 579 Fitness for Service document [3].
 At its core, API 579 makes use of a three-level assessment process to evaluate the fitness for service of a particular component or system.
 Much of this work was driven by the downstream needs in U.S. refineries; however, there are several sections within this document that are applicable to pipelines including sections on corrosion in field bends and evaluating the effects of seam and girth welds in dents.

 This paper describes a five step process for evaluating pipeline imperfections based on the EB-IMP.
 Figure 1 is a flow chart of the proposed process that builds on the basics of API 579.
-This paper includes details on how pipeline companies can use the EB-IMP to evaluate the integrity of a selected anomaly using a methodology that integrates analysis and testing methods, as well as using prior experience and regulations set forth in the appropriate codes and standards.
+This paper includes details on how pipeline companies can use the EB-IMP to evaluate the integrity of a selected anomaly using a methodology that integrates analysis and testing methods, as well as using prior experience and regulations in the appropriate codes and standards.

-The organization of the paper includes a Background section providing for the reader details on the importance of the EB-IMP and its benefiting in being implemented by the pipeline industry.
+The organization of this paper includes a Background section that provides for the reader details on the importance of the EB-IMP and its benefits for the pipeline industry.
 Discussions are also provided on how the EB-IMP is organized and what is involved in each stage of the five step process.
-Case studies are provided that demonstrates how the proposed IMP method was used to evaluate the severity of corrosion in an elbow and the development of a composite repair system.
-To convey the benefits in developing a tool, insights using a second case study are provided on how a general-purpose tool was developed for a pipeline company that evaluates the fatigue life for plain dents that include seam and girth welds.
+Case studies are provided that demonstrates how the proposed EB-IMP method was used to evaluate the severity of a dent in a deepwater subsea pipeline system.
+To convey the benefits in developing a generalized assessment approach, a second case study is provided on how a general-purpose tool was developed for a pipeline company to evaluate the fatigue life for plain dents including interactions with seam and girth welds.